LDPJ/Earth/README.md

-# ScratchXtensions
+#

-//This repository is for the safety, storage location, preservation, and collaboration for creating and testing new experimental extensions on ScratchX.org
+//This repository is for the safety, storage location, preservation, and collaboration for creating and testing new experimental extensions.